 10. You’ve been duped, lied to, or are misinformed

 Occasionally, nurseries that sell strawberry plants get their facts mixed up.
 If they sell a June-bearing strawberry variety to a customer wanting an everbearing variety so that they can have a decent crop toward the end of the season, the buyer will be frustrated when no strawberries come forth.
 Be sure to check the characteristics of the cultivar you want to plant to make sure it is what you think it is and that it will perform well in your climate.
 A great place to start is the Strawberry Varieties page.

-So, if there are no strawberries on strawberry plants you have planted.
-Evaluate each of the 10 reasons above and see if they apply to your situation.
+So, if there are no strawberries on strawberry plants you have planted, or strawberry plants producing runners but no strawberries, evaluate each of the 10 reasons above and see if they apply to your situation.
 If they do, remedying the problem will likely result in reaping a harvest!